Arnie-He/Arnie-He/README.md

 <p> I'm currently learning RL with David Silver and investigating topics of game theory. </p>

 <p> Projects I've done </p>
 1. (Ongoing) Pipelining natural language to multi-robot task allocation.
-Command a team of robots to do a sequence of tasks is hard, we investigate both direct commanding and human-robot collaboration in this project.
-For example, "do A and do B but not before you do C. I will do D first."
-We have made significant improvement in accuracy by fine-tuning LLM on natural language to linear temporal logic translation and then carry out the task using LTL commands.
+Commanding a team of robots to do a sequence of tasks is hard, so we utilized a middle layer of logic to investigate both direct commanding and human-robot collaboration in this project.
+For example, a command could look like "do A and do B but not before you do C. I will do D first."
+We have significantly improved success rate by fine-tuning an LLM on natural language to linear temporal logic translation and then carrying out the task using LTL commands.
 The current write-up can be viewed here.

 <!--
 **Arnie-He/Arnie-He** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.